Afghan officer who fought with US forces rescued from Kabul | Law-Order

 - Country:

-The US military and its allies have rescued a high-profile Afghan national police officer who was being hunted by the Taliban because of his years working with the American military, airlifting him and his family to safety in an undisclosed location.

-Mohammad Khalid Wardak escaped Wednesday after being in hiding in Kabul with his wife and four children.
-The family moved from place to place to evade capture and was unable to get inside the airport where the Taliban controlled the entrances.
-He was widely known because of his position as police chief in eastern Afghanistan's Helmand Province and from television appearances, including one in which he challenged the Taliban to a fight, supporters said.
+Hunted by the Taliban, he was hiding with his family in Kabul, constantly moving from place to place as they tried — and failed — several times to reach a rendezvous point where they could be rescued.

+After at least four attempts in as many days, the family finally was whisked away by helicopter Wednesday in a dramatic rescue — called Operation Promise Kept — carried out under cover of darkness by the US military and its allies, said Robert McCreary, a former congressional chief of staff and White House official under President George W Bush, who has worked with special forces in Afghanistan.

-His friends in the US military sought help from members of Congress and the Defense and State departments to rescue Khalid, as they call him, saying he was a brother in arms who helped save countless lives and that he faced certain death if found by the Taliban.
+The rescue of Khalid, as he's called by friends, came after frantic efforts by his supporters in the US military, who said he was a brother in arms who helped save countless lives and faced certain death if found by the Taliban.

+They sought help from members of Congress and the Defense and State departments.

 Khalid's friends said he had no intention of leaving Afghanistan, and planned to stand with his countrymen to defend his homeland after U.S. forces were gone.
 But the government collapsed with stunning speed, and the president fled the country.

-“No one wants to live with the guilt of turning our backs or not ... honoring our promises,'' McCreary said.
-That commitment and the collaboration it took to rescue Khalid “makes you proud to be an American.''
+''No one wants to live with the guilt of turning our backs or not ... honouring our promises,'' McCreary said.
+That commitment and the collaboration it took to rescue Khalid “makes you proud to be an American''.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)